-College Courses/Special Programs During Senior Year:
+College Courses/Special Programs:

-Seniors may enroll in college and earn high school graduation credits as well as college credits during their senior year.
+Students may enroll in college and earn high school graduation credits as well as college credits during their senior year.
 Approval of the guidance counselor and building administrator must be secured if the subjects are to be used for diploma requirements.
-Many colleges also offer on-campus summer programs to outstanding juniors.
 Information is usually available by early spring of each year.
 For more information, contact the guidance office.